jeffstride/idp/book_source/homework-assignments/hw6.md

 ```

 It can take a while to understand the algorithm which can take us off topic
 quite a bit.
-So, instead, you have been provided with three different implementations
+So, instead, you will search the internet to find an implementation
-of the algorithm in the file `levenshtein.py`.
+of the Levenshtein Distance algorithm.
+Add it to the file `levenshtein.py`.
+You will do this

-Below are the names of the 3 implementations along with the time (in seconds) it took to provide
-suggestions for all the misspelled words in the englishEssay.txt.
-(Times were using
-Mr. Stride's implementation.
-Measured only once.)

-1) `levenshtein_distance: 71.16`
-2) `lev_distance:         51.45`
-3) `fast_lev_distance:     1.42`
+two ways:
+1) Find Python code
+2) Import a module

-It is pretty clear that one implementation is much, much, much faster than the rest.
+Attempt to find _FAST_ implementations.
+It is pretty clear that some implementations are much, much, much faster than the rest.
-This is because it is implemented in the Python module [editdistance](https://pypi.org/project/editdistance/)
-written in C++.
-Because it is written in C++ the code can run a lot faster.
-Furthermore, some braniacs out there used some fancy math an algorithm techniques
-to speed it up even more.

 ### Experience the Difference
-Implement the `lev_suggest_correction` and experience the difference in speed
+Implement the `suggest_corrections` and experience the difference in speed
 from one algorithm to the other.
 Amazing, right?!

 Be sure you pass the final two Unit Tests: